-Truck and bus dealers play a central role in HVIP's success.
-The Grantee will work with ARB to develop/maintain a list of dealerships eligible to participate in HVIP, and to receive a written commitment from these dealers to comply with all applicable project requirements.
+Truck and bus dealers play a central role in HVIP and Low NOx Engine Incentives success.
+The Grantee will work with CARB to develop/maintain a list of dealerships eligible to participate in HVIP and Low NOx Engine Incentives, and to receive a written commitment from these dealers to comply with all applicable project requirements.
 The eligible dealership list will be used to streamline project access while ensuring project transparency and accountability.
-The following entities may be considered eligible vehicle dealers for the purposes of HVIP:
+The following entities may be considered eligible vehicle dealers for the purposes of HVIP and Low NOx Engine Incentives:

 - a.
 A truck or bus dealership which has a written agreement with a medium- or heavy-duty vehicle manufacturer, which has had a valid business license for the past two years, and which has an official dealer number. - b.
-A truck, van or bus vehicle manufacturer which manufacturers HVIP-eligible vehicles and sells those vehicles directly to fleets. - c.
-A truck or bus equipment manufacturer which has a written agreement with a medium- or heavy-duty vehicle manufacturer and has had a valid business license for the past two years. - d.
+A truck, van or bus vehicle manufacturer which manufacturers HVIP and Low NOx Engine Incentives eligible vehicles and low NOx engines and sells those vehicles and low NOx engines directly to fleets. - c.
+A truck, bus or equipment manufacturer which has a written agreement with a medium- or heavy-duty vehicle manufacturer and has had a valid business license for the past two years. - d.
 An engine manufacturer which manufactures engines meeting any tier of the optional low NOx standard or dealer that offers low NOx engines for sale.

-For the purposes of HVIP, a vehicle or low NOx engine dealer is defined as the vendor of the fully assembled and completed vehicle or vendor that sells and installs low NOx engines in existing vehicles, and not the vendor of the vehicle chassis.
+For the purposes of HVIP and Low NOx Engine Incentives, a vehicle or low NOx engine dealer is defined as the vendor of the fully assembled and completed vehicle or vendor that sells and installs low NOx engines in existing vehicles, and not the vendor of the vehicle chassis.
 This definition will impact transactions where a dealer sells a chassis to a truck equipment manufacturer for final manufacture and the truck equipment manufacturer then sells the completed vehicle to the purchaser.
-In this case, the truck equipment manufacturer rather than the chassis vendor is considered the HVIP dealer.
+In this case, the truck equipment manufacturer rather than the chassis vendor is considered the HVIP or Low NOx Engine Incentives dealer.

-The Grantee will work with vehicle manufacturers to maintain a list of dealerships authorized to receive HVIP vouchers.
-Hybrid vehicle dealerships have an important role in ensuring the success of HVIP.
+The Grantee will work with vehicle manufacturers to maintain a list of dealerships authorized to receive HVIP and Low NOx Engine Incentives vouchers.
 Dealer responsibilities include:

 - a.
-Becoming familiar with all HVIP requirements. - b.
+Becoming familiar with all HVIP and Low NOx Engine Incentives requirements. - b.
 Participation in dealer training and registration. - c.
-Providing accurate information to vehicle or low NOx engine purchasers, the Grantee, and ARB. - d.
-Completing voucher request and voucher redemption forms, with the assistance of the vehicle or low NOx engine purchaser, and in supplying the necessary vehicle or low NOx engine purchase documentation.
+Providing accurate information to vehicle or low NOx engine purchasers, the Grantee, and CARB.

-- e.
+- d.
+Completing voucher request and voucher redemption forms, with the assistance of the vehicle or low NOx engine purchaser, and in supplying the necessary vehicle or low NOx engine purchase documentation. - e.
 Providing accurate and complete documentation of the vehicle or low NOx engine purchase to the Grantee. - f.
-Providing reasonable assistance to ARB or its designee to obtain updated purchaser information, inspect vehicles, and review HVIP-related records during the first three years after vehicle receipt and final payment by the purchasing fleet, whichever is later.
+Providing reasonable assistance to CARB or its designee to obtain updated purchaser information, inspect vehicles, and review HVIP and Low NOx Engine Incentives related records during the first three years after vehicle receipt and final payment by the purchasing fleet, whichever is later.

-HVIP is intended to lower the vehicle price for the vehicle or low NOx engine purchaser by the full voucher amount.
+HVIP and Low NOx Engine Incentives is intended to lower the vehicle price for the vehicle or low NOx engine purchaser by the full voucher amount.
 Vehicle dealers must deduct the full voucher amount from the vehicle or low NOx engine purchase price to be eligible for a voucher.
 Sales tax for the vehicle or low NOx engine purchase shall be based upon the pre-voucher cost of the vehicle.
 The invoices provided by the dealer as proof of purchase for voucher redemption must itemize all vehicle charges (e.g., price of the vehicle, delivery fee, all applicable taxes, etc.) and must show the deduction of the voucher amount.